What is The Forex Market?

 The Swiss Franc (CHF)

 You could not say it started after a single event.
 A series of events happened and in the end it addressed in the Forex market, as we know it today.

 It all started when the Bretton Woods agreement was finally abandoned around 1971.

 In this agreement, participating countries had their currency pegged to either the gold or the US dollar.
 By 1973 the most powerful countries around the globe introduced a free exchange rate period where they let their contracts fluctuate driven by the market or more precisely by the forces of supply and demand.
 It was then when the Forex market was available to speculate, hedge as well as other reasons.

-It wasn't until 1997 when the Forex market became available to individual investors and traders through online trading capabilities and leverage (margin trading), offering traders around the world great opportunities to profit from the Forex market.
+It was not until 1997 when the Forex market became available to individual investors and traders through online trading capabilities and leverage (margin trading), offering traders around the world great opportunities to profit from the Forex market.

 The Forex market is now the most liquid financial market of the world, with a generated volume of nearly 2 trillion US dollars (source: BIS) on a daily basis (more than all other US financial markets combined).